LiskArchive/lisk-sdk/sdk/README.md

 ## Usage

+### Documentation

+For more detailed documentation, see the [official Lisk SDK documentation](https://lisk.io/documentation/lisk-sdk).

 #### Dependencies

 Before running Lisk SDK, the following dependencies need to be installed in order to run applications created with the Lisk SDK: